timholy/PositiveFactorizations.jl/README.md

 ## Overview

-PositiveFactorizations is a package for computing a positive-definite matrix decomposition (factorization) from an arbitrary symmetric input.
-The motivating application is optimization (Newton or quasi-Newton methods), in which the cannonical search direction `-H\g` (`H` being the Hessian and `g` the gradient) may not be a descent direction if `H` is not positive definite.
-This package provides an efficient approach to computing `-Htilde\g`, where `Htilde` is equal to `H` if `H` is positive-definite, and otherwise is a positive-definite matrix that is "spiritually like `H`."
+PositiveFactorizations is a package for computing a positive definite matrix decomposition (factorization) from an arbitrary symmetric input.
+The motivating application is optimization (Newton or quasi-Newton methods), in which the canonical search direction `-H\g` (`H` being the Hessian and `g` the gradient) may not be a descent direction if `H` is not positive definite.
+This package provides an efficient approach to computing `-Htilde\g`, where `Htilde` is equal to `H` if `H` is positive definite, and otherwise is a positive definite matrix that is "spiritually like `H`."

 The approach favored here is different from the well-known Gill-Murray-Wright approach of computing the Cholesky factorization of